Donating is simple, fast and totally secure. Your details are safe with us and we will never sell them

-- If your gall bladder has been removed, your Doctor may prescribe a bile acid binding drug e.g. Questran.
+- If your terminal ileum (end of small bowel) or gall bladder have been removed, your Doctor may prescribe a bile acid binding drug e.g. Questran.

 - Eat little and often.

-- Non dairy multi-strain probiotic- bifido/lacto >2billion parts may also help – recommended dose is >2billion parts.
+- Non dairy multi-strain probiotic containing bifidobacteriu/lactobacillus may help – recommended dose is >2billion parts.
 To date, dietetic advice has been to avoid probiotic use during chemotherapy due to the theoretical risks posed to an immunocompromised patient.
 However, the actual evidence base is lacking to support this recommendation.
 Therefore, should you wish to take probiotics during chemotherapy, please discuss this with your medical team.

-- If suffering diarrhoea predominant IBS and all of above have been trialled, you should ask to see a Dietitian for trial of the low FODMAP diet.
+- If suffering diarrhoea predominant IBS and all of above have been trialed, you could ask to see a Dietitian for trial of the low FODMAP diet.